uclaacm/teach-la-dev-training/intro-to-react/1_react_intro/README.md

 #### Global installation

-You can also install packages to use natively in your own terminal with `yarn install -g <packagename>`, where `-g` means **global**.
-If you're on Linux, you will likely have to use `sudo yarn install -g`.
+You can also install packages to use natively in your own terminal with `rn global add create-react-app`.
+If you're on Linux, you will likely have to use `sudo rn global add create-react-app`.

 ### What is NPX?
 How is that different from Yarn/NPM?
 You'll likely see NPX often in your web dev times as well!
 Here is the main difference: